Action for a Healthier Watershed

 Strategy for Action by Working Groups

-Working Groups are created for specific activities and focus on solving issues collectively.
-They are formed around ideas and opportunities and not around organizations.
+Working Groups are created with the aim of focusing Partner efforts on specific activities and harnessing the power of the collective to solve issues together.
+Working Groups are formed around ideas and opportunities rather than around organizations.
 Partners may suggest and create Working Groups in coordination with the Planning Committee.
 The Planning Committee can create Working Groups as needed to define and develop ways to implement Initiatives by setting goals, establishing criteria for projects, creating shared measurements, and discovering opportunities for action.

 The initial Working Groups were created to refine and prioritize themes created by Tree for All Partners at visioning workshops in 2022-23.
 They are:

-Habitat Connectivity, focusing on defining a baseline for connected habitat throughout the Tualatin River Watershed, identifying a projects throughout the watershed to restore and protect connected habitats.
+The Working Group will focus on defining a baseline for connected habitat throughout the Tualatin River Watershed, identifying projects throughout the watershed to restore and protect connected habitats.

 Since 2005, Tree for All partners have: